Definition

 Best fit when...

+The common thread: decisions require research, the stakes of a wrong choice are meaningful, and AI systems are increasingly involved in the evaluation and comparison process.
 It is also a good fit when a company wants an AI-facing reference layer without redesigning its main site, and when teams want ongoing measurement and intervention rather than a one-time audit.
 Second Wind FAQ

 Not a fit when...